Build Isometric Tiles with AI

 Remove the Background

 Utilize Scenario's integrated Background Removal feature to isolate the main elements of each tile.
 Carefully review each tile to ensure the background is completely removed and the edges are clean.
-You can find this feature in the same area as the Upscale tool.
+You can find this feature in the same area as the Enhance tool.

 With a removed background